Peripheral neuropathy is damage to the peripheral nerves. These are the nerves that connect your spinal cord to the rest of your body.

 Copyright © Nucleus Medical Media, Inc.

-Many diseases and conditions can cause peripheral neuropathy.
+Many health conditions can cause peripheral neuropathy.
 The damage may occur due to:

-Toxins that can damage the peripheral nerves include:
+Health conditions that can damage peripheral nerves include:

-Factors that may increase your risk of getting peripheral neuropathy include:
+Having certain health conditions may increase your chance of getting peripheral neuropathy.

 Damage to the peripheral nerves often results in sensory and motor symptoms in the:

 Other parts of the body can also be affected.
 Symptoms depend on which nerves are involved.
 They can range from mild to severe and may seem worse at night.
 Sensations and pain may occur in the upper or lower limbs and move toward the trunk, such as from the feet to the calves.

 If you have motor or sensory neuropathy, you may also have autonomic neuropathy.
 This is associated with symptoms such as:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 It may include examining: